 There are so many clichés out there.
 Sick as a dog, down to earth, her blood was boiling etc., The list goes on.
 As a litmus test I put in a list of 681 clichés to avoid in your creative writing compiled by Be a Better Writer, and readability-score picked up an impressive 98% of these.
 So, by using Readability-score you'll be able to spot if any of your narrative has crept into cliché territory.

 Another handy function of readabilty-score.com for authors is adverb detection.
 Creative writing advice often harps on about not using adverbs.
-Earnest Hemmingway's writing is famously lacking in adverbs resulting is short, pithy prose.
-While Hemmingway is widely recognised to be a great writer, we do not all strive to write like Hemmingway.
+Earnest Hemingway's writing is famously lacking in adverbs resulting is short, pithy prose.
+While Hemingway is widely recognised to be a great writer, we do not all strive to write like Hemingway.
 Indeed, advice about cutting down on adverbs does not go uncontested.
 What Readabilty-score.com can do is help you be aware of your use of adverbs.
 You can then make an informed decision as to whether they provide the function that you want them to or whether a different writing device may be more appropriate.

 Passive voice detection

 Another function of Readability-score that will be of interest to authors is passive voice detection.
 Again, falling into the realms of creative writing guidance is the recommendation that writers should avoid use of passive voice.
 For example, you should say "Ruth slammed the book shut" (active) rather than "The book was slammed shut by Ruth" (passive).

 There is plenty of critique of the advice to avoid passive voice.
 Linguist Geoffrey Pullman describes a trend in which creative writing tutors and writing "experts" provide "unneeded warnings against sentences that have nothing wrong with them...
 The blind warning the blind about a non-existent danger".